 The Company's primary source of revenue is from the Etame Production Sharing Contract related to the Etame Marin block located offshore the Republic of Gabon.
 VAALCO operates the Etame Marin block on behalf of a consortium of companies.
-At December 31, 2012, VAALCO owned a 30.35% interest in the exploration acreage within the Etame Marin block.
+At December 31, 2013, VAALCO owned a 30.35% interest in the exploration acreage within the Etame Marin block.
 The Company owns a 28.1% interest in the development areas in and surrounding the Etame, Avouma, South Tchibala, and Ebouri fields, each of which is located on the Etame Marin block.
-The development areas were subject to a 7.5% back-in by the Government of Gabon, which occurred for these fields after their successful development.
+The development areas are subject to a 7.5% back-in by the Government of Gabon, which occurred for these fields after their successful development.
 The Southeast Etame and North Tchibala fields, each of which is also located on the Etame Marine block are in the process of being developed and will also be subject to a 7.5% back-in by the Government of Gabon.

 The Company produces from the Etame, Avouma, South Tchibala and Ebouri fields on the block.
-During 2012, these fields produced approximately 7.0 million Bbls (2.0 million Bbls net to the Company).
+During 2013, these fields produced approximately 6.2 million Bbls (1.8 million Bbls net to the Company).
 The Company's share of barrels sold reflects an allocation of cost oil and profit oil, and a reduction for royalty (13%).

-In July 2012, the Company discovered the presence of hydrogen sulfide (H2S) from two of the three producing wells in the Ebouri field.
+In July 2012, the Company discovered the presence of hydrogen sulfide ($^{\circ}H_2S^{\circ}$) from two of the three producing wells in the Ebouri field.
 The wells were shut-in for safety reasons resulting in a decrease of approximately 2,000 BOPD or approximately 10% of the gross daily production from the Etame Marin block.
-Analysis and options for re-establishing production from the impacted area was undertaken in the second half of 2012.
-The expected outcome is that additional capital investment will be required, which is likely to include a new platform-type structure with H2S processing capability, and new wells to re-establish production from the impacted area.
-The design, cost projections and final investment decisions by the Company and its partners are expected to be made in 2013.
-Re-establishing production from the area impacted by H2S is expected in the first half of 2016.
+In the second quarter of 2013, the Company spent \$0.5 million ($^{\circ}S_1$ 0.2 million net to the Company) to temporarily suspend the two affected wells.
+Analysis of options for re-establishing production from the impacted area began in the second half of 2012 and is expected to continue through the first half of 2014.
+Additional capital investment will be required, which is likely to include a new platform-type structure with $^{\circ}H_2S_2$ 0 processing capability, recompletion of the temporarily abandoned wells, and potentially additional new wells to re-establish and maximize production from the impacted area.
+Preliminary economics support the estimated additional capital investment.
+The design, cost projections and final investment decisions by the Company and its partners are expected to be made in the second half of 2014.
+Re-establishing production from the area impacted by $^{\circ}H_2S_2$ 0 is expected in the first half of 2017.